This Is What Microneedling Really Does to Your Face

 Microneedling shrinks pores

-It's a bit counter-intuitive, but microneedling doesn't actually enlarge pores as you might imagine piercing your skin hundreds of times would.
-Rather, one major benefit of using a dermaroller is that it helps pores appear much smaller.
+It’s a bit counter-intuitive, but microneedling doesn’t actually enlarge pores as you might imagine piercing your skin hundreds of times would.
+Rather, one major microneedling benefit, or benefit of using a dermaroller, is that it helps pores appear much smaller.
 Microneedling stimulates collagen in and around your pores, which causes them to plump and appear shrunken, if not closed.
-And let's be honest, who doesn't want smaller pores?
-Watch out for these bad habits that keep clogging your pores.
+And let’s be honest, who doesn’t want smaller pores?
+Here are 15 everyday habits that are wrecking your skin.

 Microneedling makes your products work better

-Did you know that only 4 to 8 percent of that expensive serum you're using on your face actually penetrates your skin?
-One of microneedling's additional appeals is that it improves product absorption tremendously.
+Did you know that only 4 to 8 percent of that expensive serum you’re using on your face actually penetrates your skin?
+Another microneedling benefit is that it improves product absorption tremendously.
 Studies confirm that the treatment can actually help topical medications penetrate skin more efficiently, allowing you to reap the full benefits of any product.
-This makes total sense considering the fact that microneedling creates thousands of invisible holes in your skin that are ready to absorb products in a way clogged pores can't.
-"The tiny punctures actually act like little channels, allowing topical products to penetrate better and work more effectively," Dr. Shah says.
+This makes total sense considering the fact that microneedling creates thousands of invisible holes in your skin that are ready to absorb products in a way clogged pores can’t.
+“The tiny punctures actually act like little channels, allowing topical products to penetrate better and work more effectively,” Dr. Shah says.

 Microneedling can be done all over your body

-Finally, an awesome benefit of microneedling is that this treatment isn't exclusive to the face.
+Finally, an awesome microneedling benefit is that this treatment isn’t exclusive to the face.
 It can be done on any area of skin that needs to be repaired—particularly areas that display stretch marks or acne scars, like the legs, chest, back, and butt.
 As few as four to six sessions could make a difference in these problem areas.
+Next, check out these 20 ways dermatologists wake up with younger looking skin.